 8. SIRIUS (Satellite Radio, if equipped): Press repeatedly to access satellite radio mode, if equipped.
-Press repeatedly to cycles equipped.
+Press repeatedly to cycle to equipped.
 Press repeatedly to cycle through SAT1, SAT2 and SAT3 modes.

-9. AUX: Press repeatedly to cycle through LINE IN (auxiliary audio mode), SYNC (if equipped) and SAT1, SAT2 and SAT3 modes (satellite radio, if equipped).

-For location and further information on auxiliary audio mode, refer to Auxiliary input jack later in this chapter.
+9. AUX: Press repeatedly to cycle through LINE IN (auxiliary audio mode) and SYNC (if equipped).
+For location and further information on auxiliary audio mode, refer to Auxi on auxiliary audio mode, refer to $Auxiliary\ input\ jack$ later in this chapter.